nahidischool/nahidischool.github.io/projects.md

 ## Leveraging Active Learning for Labeling TREC Ad-hoc Data-set
 [Dec, 2016 - Present]

 - NIST evaluates relevance judgement only for a set of documents in a collection because the human evaluation is costly.
-The purpose of this project is to develope an active learning approach which will find out the fine-grained balance between the cost and the gold-dataset collection.
+The purpose of this project is to develop an active learning approach which will find out the fine-grained balance between the cost and the gold-dataset collection.